nicoprogramming1/rockPaperScissorsTheOdinProject/README.md

 ## The first project in JavaScript at The Odin Project (TOP) course

-The intention in this exercise for me, is to put in practice not just the JS syntaxis and the logic to achieve what is here intended to develop, but also Git/GitHub tools (branches, commit messages, merge), Linux console handlement, thinking as a "problem resolving programmer" (planning, pseudo-coding, dividing big problems into sub-problems) and get more used to English.
+The intention of this exercise for me is to put into practice not just the JS syntax and the logic needed to achieve the intended development, but also to utilize Git/GitHub tools (branches, commit messages, merge), Linux console commands, and to think like a "problem-solving programmer" (planning, pseudo-coding, breaking down large problems into smaller ones) and become more used to English.

 The game will be played entirely by console, so no UI is needed.
-A human player will play against the computer along 5 rounds, and the score will decide who wins at the end.
+A human player will play against the computer over 5 rounds, and the score will decide the winner at the end.

-There'll be some limitations, like only use a prompt to ask the human player which it's going to be his selection.
+There will be some limitations, such as using only a prompt to ask the human player for their selection, no selection options list.

 ### Planning

-There are several principal parts we can see right away:
+There are a few main components we can identify right away:

 - Computer choice
-- Human choice
+- Human choice              (human will be 'user' from now on)
 - Score
 - The round
 - The game (5 rounds)